 You can view a copy of the Mid Fife Prospectus here

 Our annual Local Area Economic Profile provides an overview of the characteristics and performance of Fife's labour market and business base.
 The data in the profile are broken down to the areas covered by each of Fife Council's seven Local Area Committees.
-The latest profile covers the period following the early stages of the Covid-19 pandemic and the UK's exit from the EU and also provides a summary of the business support and economic development activity carried out by Fife Council in 2021/22.
+The latest profile also provides a summary of the business support and economic development activity carried out by Fife Council in 2021/22.
 For further information about the content of this publication, or if you would like any bespoke economic data, please contact us.

-The 2021 Fife Business Base Report provides one of the first insights into the initial impact of the Covid-19 pandemic and EU Exit on Fife's business population.
-It provides data on changes in the number, characteristics and performance of companies operating in Fife between March 2020 and March 2021, and on changes in business births, deaths and survival rates between 2019 and 2020.
+The 2022 Fife Business Base Report provides information on the number and characteristics of companies operating in Fife, their sectors, size and performance.
+This year's report focuses on changes in the number and performance of Fife's business population between March 2021 and March 2022 and on changes in business births, deaths and survival rates between 2020 and 2021.

 To access a range of socio-economic, health and wellbeing information and statistics about Fife, visit the KnowFife Dataset.